opencv/opencv/modules/core/doc/operations_on_arrays.rst

 *
     If different tiles in ``C``     can be computed in parallel and, thus, the convolution is done by parts, the loop can be threaded.

-All of the above improvements have been implemented in :func:`matchTemplate` and :func:`filter2D` .
+All of the above improvements have been implemented in :cpp:func:`matchTemplate` and :cpp:func:`filter2D` .
 Therefore, by using them, you can get the performance even better than with the above theoretically optimal implementation.
-Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the kernel or the image around the center using :func:`flip` .
+Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the kernel or the image around the center using :cpp:func:`flip` .

 See Also:
-:func:`dct`,
-:func:`getOptimalDFTSize`,
-:func:`mulSpectrums`,
-:func:`filter2D`,
-:func:`matchTemplate`,
-:func:`flip`,
-:func:`cartToPolar`,
-:func:`magnitude`,
-:func:`phase`
+:cpp:func:`dct`,
+:cpp:func:`getOptimalDFTSize`,
+:cpp:func:`mulSpectrums`,
+:cpp:func:`filter2D`,
+:cpp:func:`matchTemplate`,
+:cpp:func:`flip`,
+:cpp:func:`cartToPolar`,
+:cpp:func:`magnitude`,
+:cpp:func:`phase`

 .. index:: divide

-.. _divide:

 divide
 ----------
-.. c:function:: void divide(const Mat& src1, const Mat& src2, Mat& dst, double scale=1)

-.. c:function:: void divide(double scale, const Mat& src2, Mat& dst)

-.. c:function:: void divide(const MatND& src1, const MatND& src2, MatND& dst, double scale=1)
+.. cpp:function:: void divide(InputArray src1, InputArray src2, OutputArray dst, double scale=1, int dtype=-1)

-.. c:function:: void divide(double scale, const MatND& src2, MatND& dst)
+.. cpp:function:: void divide(double scale, InputArray src2, OutputArray dst, int dtype=-1)

     Performs per-element division of two arrays or a scalar by an array.